 You may need to keep this up for a few days, but eventually, provided you’re eating healthy breakfast, you should be on track.

 Scenario #3: You’re hungry (or tired) in the middle of the afternoon

 This is the most common scenario, I’ve worked with clients who’ve easily consumed 1000 calories in between 3pm and dinner because they were so hungry they just kept snacking until dinner.
 Does this sound familiar to you?

 You’ve made it through the morning, ate lunch at 12:30, but for some reason you’re either famished or ready to crash around 3:30.
 It’s pretty normal to feel hungry a few hours after lunch, so don’t worry if you’re reaching for a healthy snack, but you should feel like you’re always extremely hungry at this time everyday.

 Sometimes eating too many carbohydrates, particularly refined carbohydrates, can be the culprit of either afternoon hunger or fatigue.

 - Did you eat too big of a lunch?

 - Did your lunch consist largely of bread, pasta, pizza, pastries or rice?

 Think about what you’re eating for your mid-day meal?
 Ideally, our meals should have plenty of fiber from vegetables, some good protein and fat.
 Additional carbohydrates shouldn’t be the main act of the plate, but all too often they are.
 Big sandwiches, burritos, giant slices of pizza or bowls of pasta might be convenient, but they do your body no favors.
-Often times, the portion sizes are much too large and the amount of carbohydrates is too high.
-Remember, refined carbs convert to sugar quickly in our blood stream, creating a post-lunch dip (read: nap time).

 First and foremost, drink water before lunch (and every meal for that matter).
 Think about what vegetables you’re going to have with your meal, then double that amount.